 This list may seem daunting, but keep in mind that you are going to need complete and accurate evidence of exactly what you and your spouse own, what income is coming into the household, and what expenses are going out – all assets and debts.
 This information will be the basis for fairly dividing your property and debts and for deciding whether or not one of you will pay alimony or child support to the other, and if so, how much and for how long.

 Divorce can be a confusing, but heading into it with a solid grasp of where you stand financially can ease some of the anxiety and uncertainty.
-Should you be ready to start divorce proceedings or have questions about your financial situation in divorce, please contact us, at Weinberger Divorce & Family Law Group, for a free initial consultation.
+Should you be ready to start divorce proceedings or have questions about your financial situation in divorce, please contact us, at Weinberger Divorce & Family Law Group, for an initial consultation.